-According to the National Highway Traffic Safety Administration (NHTSA), motorcycle riders are around 28 times more likely to die in vehicle accidents compared with passenger car occupants.
-A motorcycle accident can quickly become deadly, which impacts the victim’s family members and other loved ones forever.
+According to the National Highway Traffic Safety Administration (NHTSA), motorcycle riders are around 28 times more likely to die in vehicle accidents compared with passenger vehicle occupants.
+A motorcycle accident can quickly become deadly.
 If you lost a loved one in a motorcycle crash, you may be entitled to sue for wrongful death damages.

-Only certain family members are able to bring a wrongful death case in Georgia.
-If the motorcycle accident happened in Georgia, John Foy & Associates can help.
-Contact us today to schedule a FREE, no-obligation consultation and discuss the details.
-Call us at (404) 400-4000 or contact us online to schedule yours today.
+Only certain family members can bring a wrongful death case in Georgia.
+But, if your motorcycle accident happened in Georgia, John Foy & Associates can help.
+Contact us today to schedule a free, no-obligation consultation and discuss the details.
+Call us or fill out our online form to schedule yours today.

 Individuals Who Can Sue for Wrongful Death After a Motorcycle Accident

 Only certain people are able to file a wrongful death case.
-In Georgia, the laws for wrongful death actions are covered under Georgia Code § 51-4-2.
+In Georgia, the laws for wrongful death actions are covered under the Official Code of Georgia Annotated (OCGA) §51-4-2.
 Wrongful death claims allow certain individuals to file a lawsuit against the person or party who was legally liable for the motorcycle accident that caused the death.